 These are only just a few of the best spots in the world that have the clearest waters.
 Whichever ones you choose to visit, be sure to read up on the destination’s conservation programs so that these breathtaking locations can be enjoyed for years to come.

-Furthermore, did you know each Solgaard purchase removes 229 ocean-bound plastic bottles?
+Furthermore, did you know each Solgaard purchase removes 6 lbs of ocean-bound plastic?
 For further reading, check out our Shore-Tex™ - a textile fabric we created entirely from ocean-bound plastic.
 Save the oceans, one bag at a time!